-Causes of Amusement Park Accidents in the United States
+Causes of Amusement Park Accidents in Texas & All of the United States

 - Inappropriate ride operator behavior